Stearoyl-CoA 9-desaturase

-Stearoyl-CoA desaturase (Δ-9-desaturase) is an endoplasmic reticulum enzyme that catalyzes the rate-limiting step in the formation of monounsaturated fatty acids (MUFAs), specifically oleate and palmitoleate from stearoyl-CoA and palmitoyl-CoA.
+Stearoyl-CoA desaturase (Δ-9-desaturase or SCD-1) is an endoplasmic reticulum enzyme that catalyzes the rate-limiting step in the formation of monounsaturated fatty acids (MUFAs), specifically oleate and palmitoleate from stearoyl-CoA and palmitoyl-CoA.
 Oleate and palmitoleate are major components of membrane phospholipids, cholesterol esters and alkyl-diacylglycerol.
-In humans, the enzyme is encoded by the SCD gene.
+In humans, the enzyme is present in two isoforms, encoded respectively by the SCD1 and SCD5 genes.

 Stearoyl-CoA desaturase-1 is a key enzyme in fatty acid metabolism.
-It is responsible for forming a double bond in Stearoyl-CoA.
-This is how the monounsaturated fatty acid oleic acid is produced from the saturated fatty acid stearic-acid.
+It is responsible for forming a double bond in stearoyl-CoA.
+This is how the monounsaturated fatty acid oleic acid is produced from the saturated fatty acid, stearic acid.

 A series of redox reactions, during which two electrons flow from NADH to flavoprotein cytochrome b5, then to the electron acceptor cytochrome b5 as well as molecular oxygen introduces a single double bond within a row of methylene fatty acyl-CoA substrates.
 The complexed enzyme adds a single double bond between the C9 and C10 of long-chain acyl-CoAs from de-novo synthesis.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O2 with oxidation of a pair of donors resulting in the reduction of O to two molecules of water.
 The systematic name of this enzyme class is stearoyl-CoA,ferrocytochrome-b5:oxygen oxidoreductase (9,10-dehydrogenating).
-Other names in common use include Delta9-desaturase, acyl-CoA desaturase, fatty acid desaturase, and stearoyl-CoA, hydrogen-donor:oxygen oxidoreductase.
-This enzyme participates in polyunsaturated fatty acid biosynthesis and ppar signaling pathway.
+This enzyme participates in polyunsaturated fatty acid biosynthesis and PPAR signaling pathway.
 It employs one cofactor, iron.